Nephelios/.github/profile/README.md

 - 🔄 Automatic scaling and load balancing
 - 💻 Support for multiple programming languages and frameworks
 - 🔧 Built-in monitoring and logging
-- 🛠️ Developer-friendly CLI tools
+- 🛠️ Developer-friendly web interface
 - 🔐 Secure by default

 ## Repository Structure